TrackerLounge/DojoJoe/README.md

 This was originally built while living in an apartment with 8 foot high ceilings.
 I used common hand tools and my kitchen table as a vise.
 This lead to crude and slow construction.
 The line length had to be modified to fit a higher ceiling in my new place.

 # Elastic and Static Rigging of Bone Structure
+I used black parachute cord to hold joints together loosely.
+There were added to keep the limb in place when or if the joint failed.
+The black parachute cord was also used as moving anchor points, for static and elastic line to pull against.

+I used 1/4 in. polypropylene braided rope within the chest area.
+The color helped be differentiate pulling forces as I worked out how to rig the elastic and static lines holding the PVC pipe bones together.
+It is a bit of a squirrel's nest of lines, evolving thru trial and error.
+More improvements could be done.

 <table>
 <thead>